- AustraliaEnglish

 What do I need to connect a heat pump or heating rod to the SMA PV system via the SG Ready interface?

-You need an SMA inverter with multi-function relay or an SMA inverter with external switching relay (e.g., Moxa) and the SMA Sunny Home Manager 2.0.
+You need an SMA inverter with multifunction relay or an SMA inverter with external all-or-nothing relay (e.g., Moxa) and the SMA Sunny Home Manager 2.0.

-More information about heat pumps can be found in our Online Service Center.
+More information on the subject of heat pumps can be found in our Online Service Center.

-How do I electrically connect the heat pump or heating rod via the SG Ready?
+How do I electrically connect a heat pump or heating rod via SG Ready?

 To integrate a heat pump into the energy management via SG Ready, only a switching contact is required.

-For this purpose, an auxiliary voltage is connected to the SG Ready inlet (called Q1 in the example) via the multifunction relay in the inverter or the Moxa switch box.
+For this purpose, an auxiliary voltage is connected to the SG Ready input (called Q1 in the example) via the multifunction relay in the inverter or the Moxa switch box.

-More information about heat pumps can be found in our Online Service Center.
+More information on the subject of heat pumps can be found in our Online Service Center.

-With the SG Ready connection, the energy management from SMA can transmit recommendations to the heat pump.
-The communication is unidirectional.
-The Sunny Home Manager 2.0 must therefore calculate the consumption of the load (heat pump/heating rod).
+With the SG Ready connection, the energy management from SMA transmits recommendations to the heat pump or heating rod.
+Communication takes place in only one direction.
+Since no consumption data is reported back from the device, the Sunny Home Manager 2.0 calculates the energy consumption of the respective load.

-More information about heat pumps can be found in our Online Service Center.
+More information on the subject of heat pumps can be found in our Online Service Center.

-Why can I not pair my Vaillant heat pump with the Sunny Home Manager in Comfort mode?
+Why can’t I pair my Vaillant heat pump with the Sunny Home Manager in Comfort mode?

 Forecast-based battery charging

-Why is the optional appliance charged despite the "battery before optional" setting?
+Why is an optional load charged despite the “battery before optional load” setting?

-In the Sunny Home Manager, there are three planners that are processed consecutively (mandatory planner / optional planner / battery planner).
+In the Sunny Home Manager, there are three planners that are processed consecutively: Mandatory planner, Optional planner and Battery planner.

-Notice: If the setting is changed when, for example, an optional appliance has already been started, this will NOT be stopped but will continue to be used for the time being.
-This may result in the optional appliance being used before the set battery.
+If this setting is changed while an optional load has already been started, the load will not be stopped automatically.
+The running optional load continues to be supplied.
+This may result in the optional load being used before the set battery.

 Why do I have problems with my zero export system after updating to version 2.6.6.R of the Sunny Home Manager?

-If the "Operating mode for active power setpoint" parameter is set to "Off," the SHM cannot communicate with the battery inverter management and the battery may not be charged correctly.
+If the parameter is set to Off, the Sunny Home Manager cannot communicate with the battery inverter.
+As a result, the battery may not be charged correctly.

-Which devices can be used as appliances with the Sunny Home Manager?
+Which devices can be used as loads with the Sunny Home Manager?

 Why is the battery of the Sunny Tripower Smart Energy 5 kW / 6 kW / 8 kW / 10 kW not charging?